The Vermont Statutes Online

 (b) The sum of all municipal equalized education property tax grand lists shall be the equalized education property tax grand list for the State.

-(c) In determining the fair market value of property which is required to be listed at fair market value, the Commissioner shall take into consideration those factors required by section 3481 of this title.
-The Commissioner shall value property as of April 1 preceding the determination, and shall take account of all homestead declaration information available before October 1 each year.
+(c) In determining the fair market value of property that is required to be listed at fair market value, the Commissioner shall take into consideration those factors required by section 3481 of this title.
+The Commissioner shall value property as of April 1 preceding the determination and shall take account of all homestead declaration information available before October 1 each year.

 (e) Individual appraisals performed by the Division of Property Valuation and Review may be used to supplement actual sales when necessary to obtain a representative sample.

 (f) Within the limits of the resources available for that purpose, the Commissioner may employ such individuals, whether on a permanent, temporary, or contractual basis, as shall be necessary, in the judgment of the Commissioner, to aid in the performance of duties under this section.
 The Commissioner shall pay each municipality the sum of $1.00 per grand list parcel in the municipality for services provided to the Commissioner in connection with the performance of duties under this section.
 Each municipality shall deposit payments received under this subsection into a special fund that shall be used to support the preparation of the education property tax grand list.